quantumlib/Qualtran/README.md

 </div>

-Qᴜᴀʟᴛʀᴀɴ (quantum algorithms translator) is a set of abstractions for representing quantum programs and a library of quantum algorithms expressed in that language to support quantum algorithms research.
+Qualtran (_quantum algorithms translator_) is a set of abstractions for representing quantum programs and a library of quantum algorithms expressed in that language to support quantum algorithms research.